NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 A deadline is imposed to get that complete, so agreement on this stabilization plan is guaranteed not to add more than a small bounded delay as opposed to stabilizing everything immediately.

-## Step 2: Stabilize the store-only Nix CLI
+## Step 2: Audit, refine, and stabilize the store-only Nix CLI

 If the deadline for step 1 is met, then we stabilize *just* the command-line interface of the store-only Nix command.